M1n-74316D65/Hugo-blog/content/posts/NotGoogle.md

 >
 >**ChatGPT**

-## These are the two open source that I like
+## These are the two open source search engines that I like

 ### [SearXNG](https://search.ononoki.org/)